 Therapists with Rice Counseling Services are considered “confidential” employees under Title IX, meaning that should a student wish to speak about domestic or sexual violence or stalking with their therapist, their information is confidential and will not be released without his or her written consent.
 The only exception to this is for students under the age of 18.

-Wellbeing Advising provides case management services to support students who have experienced wellbeing challenges that may be impacting their personal and/or academic goals and overall success at Rice.
+The Student Wellbeing Office provides wellbeing advising and case management services to support students who have experienced wellbeing challenges that may be impacting their personal or academic goals and overall success at Rice.
 Wellbeing advisors connect students to university resources and procedural options to help students during their enrollment.
 If students decide to take time off to focus on their wellbeing needs, wellbeing advisors work with them and serve as liaisons to the medical readmission process when students are ready to return.
 Wellbeing advisors also coordinate with the clinical counselors and Title IX Support to provide wellbeing programs and education for the student body.
-For appointments and/or more information, contact Wellbeing Advising at 713-348-3311 or visit https://wellbeing.rice.edu/.

 Office of Sexual Violence Prevention and Title IX Support

 Rice encourages any student who has experienced an incident of sexual, relationship, or another form of interpersonal violence, harassment, or gender discrimination to seek support.
 There are many options available both on and off campus for all students, regardless of whether the perpetrator was a fellow student, a staff or faculty member, or someone unaffiliated with the university.
 Students have access to a Title IX resource navigator who will assist the student in determining the best path for them.
 Furthermore, students who have been accused of committing interpersonal violence or harassment can also seek support under Title IX.